 You may want to investigate a natural fiber drink called VitaShake.
 It is one of the most reliable sources for FOS.
 It helps people feel full and satisfied because it assists in the assimilation of complex carbohydrates.

-You won't find these FOS sources in typical retail supermarkets or health food stores, but they are readily available on at our online health food store.
-If you want to investigate other ways you can add these kinds of fiber rich foods to your diet, then learn more about FOS, fructooligosaccharides, and find ways to get these important nutrients from high fiber foods.
+You may have a hard time finding these FOS sources in typical retail supermarkets or health food stores, but they are readily available at an online health food store.
+If you want to investigate other ways you can add these kinds of fiber rich foods to your diet, then learn more about FOS, fructooligosaccharides, and discover how to get these important nutrients from high fiber foods.

 We are Sunrider Independent Business Owners.
-Sunrider International is not responsible for the content on this web site and the statements here have not been evaluated by the Food and Drug Administration.
+Sunrider International is not responsible for the content at our health food store online and the statements here have not been evaluated by the Food and Drug Administration.
 Sunrider products are not intended to diagnose, treat, cure or prevent any disease.